Her Majesty, 95, had cancelled a planned trip to Northern Ireland last week after doctors advised her to rest.

-Today's engagement is the first time the 95-year-old monarch has been seen, albeit on a computer screen, since she hosted a busy evening reception for the global investment summit on 19 October.
+It is the first time the monarch has been seen since she hosted an evening reception for the global investment summit last Tuesday, with guests including Microsoft co-founder Bill Gates and US climate enjoy John Kerry.

-She is currently being looked after by the Medical Household, her expert team of royal physicians.
+The monarch is being looked after by the Medical Household, her expert team of royal physicians.

-Next week, the Queen is scheduled to attend events in Scotland as part of a flurry of royal COP26 engagements involving the Prince of Wales, the Duchess of Cornwall and the Duke and Duchess of Cambridge between 1 and 5 November.
+The Queen is due to attend events in Scotland next week as part of her COP26 engagements.
+She will be joined by the Prince of Wales, the Duchess of Cornwall and the Duke and Duchess of Cambridge between November 1-5.

-Buckingham Palace has not yet confirmed whether the monarch has received her booster coronavirus jab.
+Buckingham Palace would not comment on whether the monarch has received her booster Covid jab.